nginxinc/nginx-amplify-doc/amplify-guide.md

   3. Check that the listen socket for the PHP-FPM pool you want to monitor (and for which you enabled `pm.status_path`) is properly configured with `listen.owner` and `listen.group` (should be the user ID and the group from step #2 above, e.g. `www-data`).

   ```
-  ; Set permissions for unix socket, if one is used.
-In Linux, read/write
-  ; permissions must be set in order to allow connections from a web server.
-Many
-  ; BSD-derived systems allow connections regardless of permissions.
   listen.owner = www-data
   listen.group = www-data
   listen.mode = 0660